Start9Labs/documentation/site/source/service-packaging/build-package-example/index.rst

 4. Create a hosted repository which will contain all the service components
 5. Create the packaged service file

-You can find the complete service code referenced in this guide on `GitHub <https://github.com/Start9Labs/hello-world-wrapper>`_.
+You can find the `complete code <https://github.com/Start9Labs/hello-world-wrapper>`_ referenced in this guide on GitHub.

 Download required tools
 =======================